hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 We help the most by helping them where most people already are.<br />
 In their home countries or in {nærområderne}.<br />
-<span class="highlight">Whether we help seven, 10 or 20 more on the [dollar] by helping them there and not here is frankly immaterial.
-That's a fight over numbers you argue about for a long time</span>.
+<span>Whether we help seven, 10 or 20 more on the [dollar] by helping them there and not here is frankly immaterial.
+That's a fight over numbers you argue about for a long time</span>{: .highlight}.

-<span class="highlight">But that it's *a lot more* that we'll be helping for each [dollar] used is beyond any doubt.</span>
+<span>But that it's *a lot more* that we'll be helping for each [dollar] used is beyond any doubt.</span>{: .highlight}

-<span class="highlight">And once for all, let's stop with making this a discussion about whether you're good or evil.
-Whether you're loving thy neighbour.</span>
+<span>And once for all, let's stop with making this a discussion about whether you're good or evil.
+Whether you're loving thy neighbour.</span>{: .highlight}

-The Red-Greens, Socialist People's Party, and Social Liberals can fight amongst themselves about who's the purest in the eyes of the Lord, and who most swiftly and effectively can <span class="highlight">devastate</span> Denmark socially, politically, culrurally, and economically by opening their arms and inviting everyone up here---refugees and migrants among them.<br />
+The Red-Greens, Socialist People's Party, and Social Liberals can fight amongst themselves about who's the purest in the eyes of the Lord, and who most swiftly and effectively can <span>devastate</span>{: .highlight} Denmark socially, politically, culrurally, and economically by opening their arms and inviting everyone up here---refugees and migrants among them.<br />
 {"C'mon-over!"}

-While they fight, I suggest that all other parties solve this in a way that both secures Denmark and the Danes for the future and effectively helps more of the people <span class="highlight">who are in need</span>.
+While they fight, I suggest that all other parties solve this in a way that both secures Denmark and the Danes for the future and effectively helps more of the people <span>who are in need</span>{: .highlight}.

 Help in {nærområderne}.
 Works.
 If anyone had any doubt, [weekly newspaper] Weekendavisen documented it in an article[^wa] last Friday.
 A report from two universities in Great Britain and the US documents that refugees both stay in {områderne}, when sufficient aid is there, and that the welfare of {områderne} improves---even after peace has been restored, the camps have been shut down, and the Red Cross have gone home.